Calvinbullock/new-life/README.md

 - The executable will be named `newLifeEXE`.
 - on Linux run the file using `./newLifeEXE`.

+- I also have a script to build, run and clean `_run.sh`.

 # Development Environment
 Editors / Tools:
 - Neovim